dgraph-io/dgraph-docs/content/query-language/cascade-directive.md

 ## Cascade Performance

-The cascade directive processes the nodes after the query but before the return.
+The `@cascade` directive processes the nodes after the query, but before Dgraph returns query results.
 This means that all of the nodes that would normally be returned if there was no `@cascade` applied are still touched in the internal query process.
-When a query returns a high amount of nodes and the cascade results in a small set of nodes, there might be better alternatives to improve the cascade performance.
+If you see slower-than-expected performance when using the `@cascade` directive, it is probably because the internal query process returns a large set of nodes but the cascade reduces those to a small set of nodes in query results.
+To improve the performance of queries that use the `@cascade` directive, you  might want to use `var` blocks or `has` filters, as described below.

 ### Cascade with `var` blocks

-The performance impact of using `var` blocks is that it reduces the graph that needs to be touched to generate the final results.
+The performance impact of using `var` blocks is that it reduces the graph that is touched to generate the final query results.
 For example, many of the previous examples could be replaced entirely using [`var` blocks]({{< relref "multiple-query-blocks.md#var-blocks" >}}) instead of utilizing `@cascade`.

-Here is an alternative query to _"Find the Indiana Jones movie that was written by the same person who wrote a Star Wars movie and was produced by the same person who produced Jurassic World"_ without using a `@cascade` directive:
+The following query provides an alternative way to structure the query shown above, _"Find the Indiana Jones movie that was written by the same person who wrote a Star Wars movie and was produced by the same person who produced Jurassic World"_, without using the `@cascade` directive:

 {{< runnable >}}
 {